The Dark Side of Solar Panels

 According to one report, firefighters believe that rooftop solar panels cause roofs to collapse faster during fires and even stop some firefighting techniques from being used, such as cutting a hole in the roof to vertically ventilate a fire.
 The extra risk of electrocution also presents a challenge because the panels are constantly generating electricity.
 Before installing a PV system, help yourself by having a professional determine whether your roof can hold the weight or whether it should be mounted elsewhere.
 While there’s not much you can do to prevent a fire caused by solar panels, be ready for one by having working smoke detectors and an escape plan.
 Business owners in particular should have the system inspected by an independent expert annually and after extreme weather.

-If you have any questions about this topic, or if you believe that an improperly designed, manufactured, or installed solar panel system may be responsible for your injury or that of a loved one, talk to the personal injury attorneys at Stabinski Law As one of South Florida's most respected and oldest law firms, we have helped many people sort out their legal rights, responsibilities, and remedies for over 45 years.
+If you have any questions about this topic, or if you believe that an improperly designed, manufactured, or installed solar panel system may be responsible for your injury or that of a loved one, talk to the personal injury attorneys at Stabinski Law As one of Florida's most respected and oldest law firms, we have helped many people sort out their legal rights, responsibilities, and remedies for over 45 years.
 If you wish to learn more about how our firm can be of assistance to you, we encourage you to contact us today by calling 305-643-3100 or filling out a free case evaluation form.

 Categories: